 - Meanwhile, in large bowl, combine beaten eggs, sour cream, salt, pepper, and cheese.
 Mix well.

 - Add squash and bacon mixture to bowl.
 Mix well.
-Turn out into a greased casserole dish (9X13).
+Turn out into the prepared casserole dish.

 - Top with crushed crackers and pats of butter.

-- Bake at 350 degrees F from 35 to 40 minutes, or until casserole is browned and bubbly.
+- Bake for 35 to 40 minutes, or until casserole is browned and bubbly.